mahfuj-m/Self-supervised-Learning-2023/README.md

 The model was pretrained for 20 epochs using the ADAM optimizer with the default learning rate.
 Subsequently, fine-tuning for the classification model involved 10 epochs with a learning rate of 0.001 using the ADAM optimizer.

 ### Result
+Training loss and accuracy of  the fine tuning models are presented in the below graphs.
+Feature extracted from the encooder model performed best than the contrastive model.
 <table>
   <tr>
     <td align="center">